Temporary layoffs, standby, and furloughs

 To request standby:

-- Workers can request standby approval for up to four weeks from the last day worked.
+- Workers can request standby approval for up to 4 weeks from the date of the request for a current employer.
+For a new employer, a request can be made within 2 weeks of an expected start date.
 Call the claims center at 800-318-6022 and speak to a claims agent to make the request.

 If we deny your standby request, we will notify you and you have the right to appeal our decision.